elshaamalia/elshaamalia/README.md

 ---
 On the surface, I appear calm, but internally, I'm usually debugging code (or life).
 I enjoy building things slowly in silence, and believe it or not, I'm actually really good at prompting 💅.
 Essentially, I'm surviving on caffeine, silent breakdowns, and the fine art of pretending everything is okay.

 My entire belief system relies heavily on `Ctrl + Z`.
-I function best when the temperature is low, even if my commit messages are just a guilty "update."
+I function best when the temperature is low, even if my commit messages are just a guilty "update".
 Current status: I’m still trying everything, even though it’s exhausting.

 <br>